IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Erwin_Schr%C3%B6dinger" target="_blank">Erwin Schrödinger</a>

+>“I learned very early the difference between knowing the name of something and knowing something.”

 >“I was born not knowing and have had only a **little time** to change that here and there.”